What’s an invoice, and why should you create it online using an invoice generator?

 One little delight for me was choosing whether the discount you’re giving is a value or percentage, but the blue toggle button was confusing.
 Toggling back and forth led me to this blunder:

 My business is certainly not profitable, haha.
-I had to delete the itemized list and start again to fix it.
+To fix it, I had to delete the itemized list and start again.

-I can’t understand why no template allowed a 3-item invoice to fit one page.
-I wouldn’t say it’s up to printable standards.
+I can’t understand why no template allowed a 3-item invoice to fit on one page.
+It doesn’t meet printable standards.

 Plus, the more I tried, the more blunders I encountered.
 For example, besides the glitchy logo, the shipping address was listed on my invoice, even though I checked it off from the Settings: